Zxdcg/python-/README.md

 # Product Recommendation System
+# Introduction
+As the the part of my miniproject in my PG (M.SC- Statistics) second year course I did my project on Product Recommendation System for E-commerce using secondary data.
 # Objective
 To recommend top 10 products to the users using recommendation system and collaborative filtering method using correlation matrix
 # Key Highlights